What is a Valve?

 The valve body is fastened to the bonnet or cover, another pressure-retaining shell.
 It normally provides an opening for the valve stem to pass through.
 The bonnet (Fig. 5) contains a stuffing box.
 Valve internals is accessed through the bonnet or cover.
 It serves as the base for the valve top works like the yoke, hand wheel, etc. The Bonnet is classified based on the type of attachment as Bolted, Bellow, Sealed, Screwed-on, Welded, Union, Pressure Sealed, etc.

 Bolts, nuts, and washers are combinedly called Bolting.
 The bolting material is selected based on the application conforming to the applicable codes and standards.

 The valve disc is one of the major components of the valve that allows, throttles, or stops the flow depending on its position.
 So, the disk directly affects the flow.
-In various valves, it is known with different names.
-For example, the disc is known as a plug-in a plug valve, ball in a ball valve, gate in a gate valve.
+In various valves, it is known by different names.
+For example, the disc is known as a plug in a plug valve, a ball in a ball valve, or a gate in a gate valve.
 A disc is made from casting, forging, or fabrication.
 When the valve is in a closed position, the disc is seated against the stationary valve seat.
 Using the motion of the valve stem, the disc (Fig. 5) can be controlled to open or close the valve.

 Note that, The valve body, bonnet, packing, etc even though comes in contact with the flow medium are not considered valve trim.